OSGeo/gdal/gdal/doc/source/api/python_gotchas.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Much of GDAL's Python bindings are implemented in C++.
 Much of the core of numpy is implemented in C. The C++ part of GDAL's Python bindings interacts with the C part of numpy through numpy's ABI (application binary interface).
 This requires GDAL's Python bindings to be compiled using numpy header files that define numpy C data structures.
 Those data structures sometimes change between numpy versions.
-When this happens, the new version of numpy is not be compatible at the binary level with the old version, and the GDAL Python bindings must be recompiled before they will work with the new verison of numpy.
+When this happens, the new version of numpy is not be compatible at the binary level with the old version, and the GDAL Python bindings must be recompiled before they will work with the new version of numpy.
 And when they are recompiled, they probably won't work with the old version.

 If you obtained a precompiled version of GDAL's Python bindings, such as the Windows packages from `http://gisinternals.com/sdk.php <http://gisinternals.com/sdk.php>`__ be sure you look up what version of numpy was used to compile them, and install that version of numpy on your machine.